BORN IN IRELAND

 Tell us about how and why you started Pewpols?

 My professional interest in eyewear dates back to 2011, but it was 2015 before I started planning for Pewpols.
-I spent the first three years planning and doing research online at night.
-I had a lot more time back then.
+I spent the first three years doing research online at night.
 By early 2017 I was speaking with people in the industry and travelling to Italy and France with a notepad in my back pocket.
 At times it was daunting, but I loved every minute of it.
-You get turned away a lot in planning stages and there are many setbacks along the way, but you have to do things your own way.
+You get turned away a lot in early stages and there are many setbacks along the way, but you have to do things your own way.
 What I like about spectacles is that they are a very tactile accessory and quite sculptural.
 I could sit with someone and speak about a piece of eyewear for hours, where as I don’t think I would enjoy doing that with any other fashion item.

 What is the most challenging thing about running an eyewear brand?